Azure/enterprise-azure-policy-as-code/Docs/index.md

 - Deployments are sequenced based on the dependencies between the different Policy resources
 - Operational scripts to simplify operational tasks
 - Integration with Azure Landing Zone recommended policies
-- Starter Kit with examples
+- Starter Kit with examples.

 > [!CAUTION]
 > EPAC is a true desired state deployment technology.
 It takes possession of all Policy Resources at the `deploymentRootScope` and its children.
 It will **delete any Policy resources not defined in the EPAC repo**.
 This behavior can be modified as documented in the [desired state strategy](settings-desired-state.md) page.